Contribution in the global value chain

 Activities as a Climate Action member

 Nippon Steel participates in the Climate Action Program of the World Steel Association, which uses universal methods to calculate and report on the CO2 emitted by steelworks.
-We have been selected as a Climate Action member.
+As a Climate Action member (data provider), our 15 years of contribution has been highly recognized.